LippertComponents/Blend/README.md

 ## Road map

 - v1.0
-  - Install MODX (3.x for git is complete)
+  - ~~Install MODX (3.x for git is complete)~~
-  - Update
-  - Add TV convenience methods for building custom migrations
+  [ ] Add TV convenience methods for building custom migrations [x] Resource seed of TV values
-  - DONE: Media Sources, seed and migrate
+  [x] DONE: Media Sources, seed and migrate
-  - Convert all System Setting to have values that are name key vs int key, templates, resources, ect.
+  [x] DONE: Convert all System Setting to have values that are name key vs int key, templates, resources, ect.
+  [ ] Create a database/history directory and move all Blend backups to this directory [x] Contexts!!!
+Similar to resources and system settings
 - v1.1
-  - Extras
+  [ ] Blendable Namespaces
+  [ ] Extras via Gitify/Teleport
-  - List Migrations in Table, newest to oldest
+  [ ] List Migrations in Table, newest to oldest
 - v1.2
   - Resource Groups
   - Seed ACL, user groups & permissions